Reviews & Experiences

 These themes are consistent with publicly visible patient sentiment across multiple platforms, including I Want Great Care and MSK Doctors.

-What trust often looks like in practice
+What trust often looks like

 For some patients, trust comes from feeling heard.